 - A Housing Advisor (HA) is typically a second or third year student who lives and works in returning student residences.

-- A Residence Life Facilitator (RLF) is a fourth year student who lives on campus and serves as a support and resource for students in housing.
+- A Residence Life Facilitator (RLF) is an upper year student who lives on campus and serves as a support and resource for students in housing.
 They are available to respond to urgent situations, plan events and lead RA/HA Small Groups.

 In your housing application, you can request someone as a roommate (same room) or a dormmate (same dorm).
 If only one of you mentions the request on their housing application, we will follow-up with each of you to confirm before placing you in the same dorm.